16 Best Chrome Extensions for Developers in 2023

 This extension helps to beautify the code and arrange it in a manner that can be understood and worked upon easily.

 This extension is a must-have for web developers.
 Web Developer plugin will add a toolbar button to the Chrome web browser.
 When clicked, the button shows a series of tools used on any web page.

-It has different categories such as CSS, Disable, Cookies, Images, Forms, Outline, Informations, Miscellaneous, and Resize.
+It has CSS, Disable, Cookies, Images, Forms, Outline, Information, Miscellaneous, and Resize categories.
 Under each category, there are various tools to perform different actions.
 For example, under the ‘Images’ category, there are options to:

 - Find broken images

 - Display image path